A Deck With A Hot Tub On A Slope

 A Chance To Use Some Unique Materials

-the upper deck we pushed it out from 6' to 9'.
+For the upper deck, we pushed it out from 6' to 9'.

 Upper Deck Extended

-Tables and chairs, an umbrella.
+There are some tables and chairs and an umbrella.
 All you need is a cold drink.

-The original stairs were the only means of getting to an from the old deck.
+The original stairs were the only means of getting to and from the old deck.

 Here are the original stairs running alongside the house.